-On minor roads, traffic flow data are not available on a link by link basis for the majority of minor roads.
-However, data are available for a small number of roads and these have been used to enhance the accuracy of the mapping.
-Minor road count points have been allocated to minor roads using the approach for major roads described above.
-Local information applicable to each census point (Local Authority, Area type) is also generated.

-Traffic flows on the majority of minor roads are modelled using experimental statistics on average regional flows and fleet characteristics provided by data from DfT as in previous years.
-Regional average flows by vehicle type are applied to each type of minor road (B and C roads or unclassified roads).
-For Northern Ireland, vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2010 report (Road Service, 2011) which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.
+Traffic flow data are not available on a link by link basis for the majority of minor roads.
+But where these data are available they have been used to enhance the accuracy of the mapping.
+Minor road count points have been allocated to minor roads in a similar way to that described for major roads, but also using census point local parameters (LA, Area type, distance).
+Traffic flows in the majority of minor roads have been modelled based on average regional flows and fleet mix (data from DfT) in a similar way to previous years.
+Regional average flows by vehicle type have been applied to each type of minor road - B and C roads or unclassified roads.
+These data were obtained from Department for Transport.
+For Northern Ireland vehicle-specific minor road flows have been calculated from data in the 2010 Traffic and Travel Information report which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.

-Furthermore, minor road VKM estimates at a second tier level have been provided by DfT to ensure consistency between the NAEI and DfT modelling.
-These have been used to correct the estimates of VKM in the NAEI mapping on road links where average regional traffic flow was applied.
+County level vehicle kilometre estimates from DfT (unpublished) have been provided to ensure consistency between the NAEI and DfT modelling and has been used to correct at County level the estimates of vehicle kilometres in the NAEI mapping.